 When one leaves one’s home country, it is essential to give some thought returning home after the experience abroad.
 A child who no longer lives in France loses the right to an invalidity card and to special education allowances (AES) provided by the family allowances fund.
 It is a good idea to start organizing the return, if possible, a year in advance, to allow time to find a place in a welcoming structure best suited to the child’s particular needs and to reacquire administrative and financial rights as soon as possible.

-Daniel and Laurence think this experience is worthwhile.
+Daniel and Laurence think this experience of relocating with a csn is worthwhile.
 It’s an opportunity for both the child and the whole family, who may otherwise have remained stuck in a rut with the handicap.
 This change allows parents to see the child from a fresh perspective, and manage the situation better, thanks to a new team and to different resources and approaches.
 Thanks to the solidarity in the expatriate francophone community, the family was quickly welcomed and helped, while in Paris they had felt rather isolated.

 In particular they appreciate the resources the United States makes available for families with special needs.
 There, they can easily travel, have special access almost everywhere and they receive a caring and friendly welcome wherever they go.